chrischow/dataandstuff/resources.md

-# Resources for Data Science
+# Courses
 Everything I know about data science was picked up from online courses and practice.
-On this page, you'll find a list of Massive Open Online Courses (MOOCs) that I've completed and found extremely useful.
+Below is a list of Massive Open Online Courses (MOOCs) that I've completed and found extremely useful.

 ## Python